 The golf swing is a complex process that involves the whole body working together in unison.
-This allows for an efficient movement to create necessary torque for good club head speed and essentially a longer more accurate drive.
+This allows for an efficient movement to create necessary torque for good clubhead speed and essentially a longer more accurate drive.

 The main movement associated with the golf swing is rotation.
 So if we target particular areas of the body where we can improve rotation we can impact the mechanics of your swing.
 Simple hey?
 Maybe not as simple as it sounds but by targeting the Thoracic Spine (mid-back) and Hips we can make fundamental changes to your swing.
-These two areas of the body are hugely important in creating power or ‘torque’ in the swing which directly impacts club head speed, leading to a longer drive.
+These two areas of the body are hugely important in creating power or ‘torque’ in the swing which directly impacts clubhead speed, leading to a long drive.

 The Thoracic Spine:

 The 12 segments of the thoracic spine make up the mid-back.
 This is commonly stiff amongst the desk warriors out there due to prolonged sitting and often poor posture.
 So when you get to the range or that early tee time on a Saturday morning after nailing a 40-50 week sat in front of your computer/laptop its no wonder you can be exposed to some common injuries.
-Golfer tend to experience low back pain which can be directly associated to stiffness in the Thoracic Spine.
-The Lumbar Spine (lower-back) is not made to rotate and achieves a minuscule 10 degrees of rotation at the best of times, so if your Thoracic Spine is stiff and loses the ability to fully rotate you can understand why you can increase the load on the Lumbar Spine.
+Golfer’s tend to experience low back pain which can be directly associated with stiffness in the Thoracic Spine.
+The Lumbar Spine (lower back) is not made to rotate and achieves a minuscule 10 degrees of rotation at the best of times, so if your Thoracic Spine is stiff and loses the ability to fully rotate you can understand why you can increase the load on the Lumbar Spine.
 As we have previously discussed on other posts, the Thoracic Spine should be kept mobile to prevent back pain in everyday life, but if golf is your hobby it becomes even more crucial!

 Here are some simple exercises that you can try to increase mobility and strength to improve your swing and reduce injury risk: